-- 2 Main Proposal (2-page limit): Download the template (MS-Word) and fill out according to instructions on pages 10-11 of this RFP. - Detailed Project Budget (1-page limit): Download the template (MS-Excel) and fill out according to instructions on page 12 of this RFP. - 4 | Map or Visual (1-page limit): Site-specific map or visual illustration of proposal information (see below). - Proposed Acquisition/Restoration List: If applicable (see below).
-Download the template (MS-Excel) and fill out according to instructions stated in the template. - 6 Project Manager Qualifications & Organization Description (1-page limit) - 7 Letter or Resolution (1-page): If applicable (see below).
+- 2 Main Proposal (2-page limit): Download the template (MS-Word) and fill out according to instructions on pages 10-11 of this RFP. - 3 Detailed Project Budget (1-page limit): Download the template (MS-Excel) and fill out according to instructions on page 12 of this RFP. - 4 Visual or Map (1-page limit): Visual illustration of proposal information or site-specific map (see below). - Proposed Acquisition/Restoration List: If applicable (see below).
+Download the template (MS-Excel) and fill out according to instructions stated in the template. - 6 Project Manager Qualifications & Organization Description (1-page limit-total) - 7 Letter or Resolution (1-page limit): If applicable (see below).